 This is a good option if you want an extra layer of security for your online accounts.
 Authenticator apps generate one-time codes that you can use to log in, even if someone has your password.

-There are a few different authenticator apps to choose from, but our favorite is Authy.
+There are a few different authenticator apps, but our favorite is Authy.
 It’s free to use and works with most major online accounts, including Google, Facebook, and Twitter.

-Vulnerabilities in software and operating systems are often discovered by security researchers.
+Security researchers often discover vulnerabilities in software and operating systems.
 Once these vulnerabilities are made public, hackers will try to exploit them to gain access to devices and data.

 That’s why it’s important to keep your software and devices up to date with the latest security patches.
-Most major software companies release new updates on a regular basis, so it’s just a matter of making sure that your devices are set to download and install these updates automatically.
+Most major software companies release new updates regularly, so it’s just a matter of ensuring your devices are set to download and install these updates automatically.

 Use a VPN

-This can be useful for a number of reasons, including bypassing censorship and accessing geo-blocked content.
+This can be useful for several reasons, including bypassing censorship and accessing geo-blocked content.

 There are many different VPN providers, but our favorite is ClearVPN.
 It’s fast, affordable, and easy to use.